17liamnaddell/schoolwork/HighSchool/sci/exp_31.md

 4. Fill a bowl with ice water
 5. Put sum ice kubes in it
 6. Put aluminum can face down in ice kube water

-Noticings:
+## What we noticed

-The cans that were placed face up did absolutely nothing besides create a little steam.
+1. The cans that were placed face up did absolutely nothing besides create a little steam.
-I failed to place two cans in properly, one can failed to crush.
+2. I failed to place two cans in properly, one can failed to crush.
-The crushing was dramatic and instentainious.
+3. The crushing was dramatic and instentainious.
-It was very cool, and I would love to do it at home, and probably will.
+4. It was very cool, and I would love to do it at home, and probably will.